rchutzz/spotify-music-player/README.md

 # Richard's Spotify Music Player
 This is a react app built to allow users to play their favorite music using Spotify's API through the oAuth 2.0 process.

+# Visit deployed app
 You can visit the app at https://richard-spotify-backend.herokuapp.com/login which will re-direct you to https://richard-spotify-music-player.herokuapp.com/ with the authorization token in the URL to play any song you'd like in Spotify's database.

-## Build Setup
+## Build Setup for development mode

 ``` bash
 # Install dependencies from root directory